walpolea/andrewwalpole.com/src/_site/blog/posts/living-on-the-edge-functions.md

 - Add/modify a header value (great for Auth things).
 - Read/Write/Manage cookies.
 - Completely compile, render and return a page or component with injected data/content.
-- Add some html or a js script into the page.
+- Inject some HTML or a JS script into the page.
-- Response with some JSON like an API endpoint.
+- Respond with some JSON like an API endpoint.
 - Enforce a block or allow-list.
 - Respond with an a/b test of content.
 - Respond with an image or other types of content.